-Blåisvatnet (the Blue Lake) in Sør-Lenangen is a gorgeous lake with an intense blue colour that stands in stark contrast to the steep mountains in the background.
+Blåisvatnet (the Blue Lake) in Sør-Lenangen is a gorgeous lake with an intense blue colour that stands in strong contrast to the steep mountains in the background.
 Getting there is an hike that suits young and old alike.
 The trail is rocky, so you should wear sturdy shoes and be sure footed.

 Blåisvatnet has an idyllic location at the foot of the Lenangsbreen glacier on the Lyngen peninsula.
-The walk here is an experience you will long remember.
+The walk here is an experience you will remember.

 Blåisvatnet is about 4 km east of another lake, Jægervatnet.
 If you are driving from Lyngseidet, turn off in the direction of Svensby then head towards Jægervatn and Sør-Lenangsbotn.
 You can park your car in the car park on the right-hand side of the road.The drive from Tromsø takes about 2.5 hours, including the ferry crossing from Breivikeidet – Svensby.

 If you wish to walk directly to Blåisvatnet, simply follow the markers, the top of which are painted red.
 The walk to and from Blåisvatnet is roughly 8 km.
 Allow about 90 minutes to reach the lake and an hour to walk back again.The lake lies at an altitude of 189 m, and most of the walk there is in relatively gentle and flat terrain.
 The last part of the walk up to the lake involves climbing over large stones and scree.
 This hike is ideal for the whole family.
 The best time to walk to the lake is in the summer or autumn.
 The gorgeous blue colour of the water is strongest on sunny afternoons.

 - Are you ready for a genuine nature-based experience?
 If so, we can recommend an ice cold and refreshing dip in Blåisvatnet.
 This will give you a real adrenalin kick!

 Alternative route via Aspevatnet